Paradiso Festival

+USC Events

+A Seattle Washington-based Events company founded in 1996.
+USC has been silent and has not hosted any events since 2019.
+Alongside Paradiso, USC also hosted a few other festivals, including Freaknight, Lucky, and Resolution to name a few.
+After many vendors, employees, and artists failed to receive payment in 2019 for Paradiso it placed pressure on the company who eventually went under.

 Camping

 Attendants of the Paradiso Festival also had an option to camp at The Gorge Amphitheatre.
 While the festival itself was two days long, camping traditionally began a day before the festival started.
 At the 2017 festival, camping was open to everyone at 1 p.m.
 PST.
 There were four types of camping an attendant could buy: Standard Camping, Premier Camping, Gold Camping, and Terrace Camping.
 The Standard Camping pass was the cheapest option, while the Terrace Camping pass was the most expensive.
-Each camp ground had its own perks, with the perks getting better as one purchased a more expensive camping pass.
+Each campground had its own perks, with the perks getting better as one purchased a more expensive camping pass.
 Campers were normally permitted one vehicle and six people per camp site.
 There were vendors for food and misc. items such as clothing and artist merchandise, as well as showers towards the middle of the camp grounds.
 There were Porta Potty/Handwashing stations, and trash cans located throughout the campgrounds.